 Each Delivery Controller communicates with the Site database.
 Windows authentication is required between the Controller and the databases.
 A Controller can be unplugged or turned off without affecting other Controllers in the Site.
 This means, however, that the Site database forms a single point of failure.
 If the database server fails, existing connections continue to function until a user either logs off or disconnects.
 For information about connection behavior when the Site database becomes unavailable, see Local Host Cache.

 Citrix recommends that you back up the databases regularly so that you can restore from the backup if the database server fails.
 The backup strategy for each database may differ.
 For instructions, see CTX135207.

-If your Site contains more than one zone, the Site database should always be in the primary zone.
+If your Site contains more than one zone, keep the Site database in the primary zone.
 Controllers in every zone communicate with that database.

 There are several high availability solutions to consider for ensuring automatic failover:

 - AlwaysOn Availability Groups (including Basic Availability Groups): This enterprise-level high availability and disaster recovery solution introduced in SQL Server 2012 enables you to maximize availability for one or more databases.
 AlwaysOn Availability Groups requires that the SQL Server instances reside on Windows Server Failover Clustering (WSFC) nodes.
 For more information, see https://msdn.microsoft.com/en-us/library/hh510230.

 - SQL Server database mirroring: Mirroring the database ensures that, if you lose the active database server, an automatic failover process happens in a matter of seconds, so that users are generally unaffected.
 This method is more expensive than other solutions because full SQL Server licenses are required on each database server; you cannot use SQL Server Express edition in a mirrored environment.